TibaGroup/nomad-dotnet-driver/README.md

 As you may know, we can use nomad to run task without traditional containers (Docker, OCI...) and instead use OS-level or Runtime-level isolations.
 CLR as dotnet runtime, facilitates some isolations, for example thread limitations and GC memory restrictions.
-You cna use both isolations within Nomad job configurations.
+You can use both isolations within Nomad job configurations.
 The dotnet command line configuration for running the process is ported here in the 3 category of Gc config, Threading config and globalization config.